abpframework/abp/docs/en/Blog-Posts/2020-09-17 v3_2_Preview/POST.md

 * **Contact**; Put a form to get message from the web site visitors.

 There are more planned components like articles, tags, votes, favorites, portfolio, image gallery, FAQ... etc. We will document and deploy these components when they get matured and ready to use.
 Some of them will be open source & free while some of them are paid (included in the [ABP Commercial](https://commercial.abp.io/) license).

+## Feedback

+Please try the ABP Framework 3.2.0 RC and [provide feedback](https://github.com/abpframework/abp/issues/new) to help us to release a more stable version.
+The planned release date for the [3.2.0 final](https://github.com/abpframework/abp/milestone/43) version is October 01.